TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 ## 4. Accurate Event Subscribers

-In Symfony event system, there is probably dozens of event we can hook into.
+There are probably dozens of events in the Symfony event system we can hook into.
 We already [use subscribers over listeners](/blog/2019/05/16/don-t-ever-use-listeners/) and the `getSubscribedEvents()` method:

 ```php
 use Symfony\Component\EventDispatcher\EventSubscriberInterface;